dotSp0T/Anno_1800_Chains_Consumption/README.md

 # Anno_1800_Chains_Consumption
-A LaTeX document  displaying Anno1800 production chains and additional information in a visual format (cheatsheet).
+A 'LaTeX' document  displaying Anno1800 production chains and additional information in a visual format (cheatsheet).

 You can find a compiled PDF in the [latest release](https://github.com/dotSp0T/Anno_1800_Chains_Consumption/releases/latest).

+Check out the section on compiling it yourself, [further down this readme file](#compiling-a-pdf-yourself).

 ---